ericsonga/APCSAReview/_sources/Stories/challengesInComputing.rst

     “Our computer science department had one woman teacher, and the whole engineering school only had one black women.
 And then she got pregnant and left for a while.
 The diversity was so small, so it was hard for me to find support.”

-Having a role model shows students that **the path they travel isn't impossible.** As :ref:`Destini-Deinde-Smith` said:
+Having a role model shows students that **the path they travel isn't impossible.** It makes a career in computing seem more attainable and possible.

-    “Having black women be the people who I learned CS from [meant] there was never the sense of somewhere I shouldn't be or something that I shouldn't do.
-I could see her as someone with a CS degree.
-It made [pursuing CS] seem more plausible.”

 A lack of relatable peers can also lead to similar feelings of isolation.
 Students are often left out of study groups or social events, while professionals are excluded from after-work parties or passed over for promotions.
 As :ref:`Carla-De-Lira` explains: